kubernetes/website/docs/concepts/cluster-administration/logging.md

 components in the [development docs on logging](https://github.com/kubernetes/community/blob/master/contributors/devel/logging.md).

 Similarly to the container logs, system component logs in the `/var/log` directory should be rotated.
-In Kubernetes clusters brough up by `kube-up.sh` script, those logs are configured to be rotated by `logrotate` tool daily or once the size exceeds 100MB.
+In Kubernetes clusters brought up by the `kube-up.sh` script, those logs are configured to be rotated by the `logrotate` tool daily or once the size exceeds 100MB.

 [glog]: https://godoc.org/github.com/golang/glog